At Wahroonga Family Dental Centre, we believe a proactive preventive dental care program is the secret to maintaining optimal oral health

 To complement this in-practice oral health program we also strongly suggest that patients employ a comprehensive at-home oral care program.
 This should include maintaining a healthy diet, brushing twice a day with fluoridated toothpaste and flossing your teeth every single day.

-At our Northern Sydney dental practice, our goal is for our patients to retain their natural teeth for as long as possible.
+At our Wahroonga dental practice, our goal is for our patients to retain their natural teeth for as long as possible.

 With our comprehensive general care, we also cater for anxious patients